AdvancedCustomFields/docs/fields/checkbox.md

 - **Save Custom**
   Saves any custom values to the field’s choices.
 Please see notes section for more information on this setting.

-## Notes

-### Save Custom
-If using the [local JSON](https://www.advancedcustomfields.com/resources/local-json/) feature, any custom values saved to the field’s choices will not appear on page reload.
-This is because the JSON file will not be updated and will override any field settings found in the DB.

 ## Template usage

 The checkbox field will return an array of selected choices.
 Either use the [get_field()](https://www.advancedcustomfields.com/resources/get_field/) function to obtain this array, or use [the_field()](https://www.advancedcustomfields.com/resources/the_field/) to output the values, with each one separated by a comma.